Relaunching the Synchronize Platform in 3 Months Instead of a Year

 Tanya Lunina

-The team wasn’t afraid to go beyond the original plan, adding details like rotating avatars, a random image picker for the login page, cute empty states, and thank-you pages.
-These were spontaneous ideas, not tied directly to business goals, but they got built when there was bandwidth.
-And FANS didn’t inflate timelines or dump extra tasks on us.»
+The team wasn’t afraid to go beyond the initial plan, adding new details such as a random image generator on the login page, appealing empty states, and thank-you pages.

 Results